ddollar/heroku-sql-console/README.md

 ## DEPRECATED

 This service has been deprecated.
-Please use `heroku psql` instead.
+Please use `heroku pg:psql` instead.